alexchang2022/demo/token_upgradeable/README.md

 - Proxy contract
 - two implementation contracts
-- migration files to demostrate the upgrade process
+- migration files to demostrate the upgrade process(update the symbol of token)
 - test scripts to demostrate the upgrade process

 ## Requirements: